KempnerInstitute/ephys-spike-sorting/README.md

-# Neuropixel Ephys Spike Sorting Pipeline on Kempner AI Cluster
+# Neuropixel Ephys Spike Sorting Pipeline on Kempner AI Cluster and HMS O2 Cluster

 This document outlines the workflow for performing spike sorting on electrophysiological recorded data using Kilosort4.0, Kilosort2.5, or spykingcircus2  method on Kempner AI cluster.
 Please refer [HMS Cluster](HMS-cluster/README.md) if you plan to use Harvard Medical School's O2 Cluster.
 This pipeline is a derivative of the one available at [Allen Neural Dynamics GitHub](https://github.com/AllenNeuralDynamics/aind-ephys-pipeline).